-This unit aims to develop grade 11 students' assertiveness in public speaking.
+This unit aims to develop students' assertiveness in public speaking.
 As part of confidence building, students will present information, concepts, and ideas from a research topic.
-Presentations will be based around culturally appropriate contexts.
-The focus also includes knowing 'how' to adjust oral presentations according to contexts of interaction.
+Presentations will be based around culturally appropriate contexts with different time frames and appropriate mood with good control.
+The unit also includes knowing 'how' to adjust oral presentations according to the contexts of interaction.